Anna Flyover

 Anna Flyover, also known as Gemini Flyover, is a dual-armed grade separator in the central business district of Chennai, India.
 Built in 1973, it is the first flyover in Chennai and the third in India.
-It was the longest flyover in the country ar its completion.
+It was the longest flyover in the country at its completion.
 It allows traffic movements on Anna Salai (formerly Mount Road) to cross traffic with grade separation.
 The area and the flyover is named after the now-demolished Gemini Studios.

-On two sides of the circle roundabout below the centre of the flyover are two identical statues that commemorate the banning of horse racing in India.
+On two sides of the circle roundabout below the centre of the flyover are two identical statues that commemorate the banning of horse racing in Tamil Nadu.

 History and design

 Anna flyover was constructed in 1973 by East Coast Construction and Industries in 21 months at a cost of ₹ 6.6 million and was opened to traffic on 1 July 1973.
 The architects of the flyover had made provision for its extension, if necessary, on either side.
 Its design has remained nearly identical since the 1970s.
 The flyover is 500 m long.